raphaelramosds/aedii/week-4/README.md

 # Results explanation

-Here you can find explanation Week 4 assignment project's results
+Here you can find explanations of Week 4 assignment project's results

 ## Query 1 (Q1)